Carpal Tunnel Syndrome: Symptoms, Treatment, and Common Misdiagnose

 Sometimes, wrist pain or hand numbness isn’t CTS.
 Two conditions frequently mistaken for carpal tunnel syndrome include:

-- Cervical Radiculopathy:
+1. Cervical Radiculopathy:

-- This occurs when a nerve root in the neck is compressed, often due to a herniated disc or arthritis.
+• This occurs when a nerve root in the neck is compressed, often due to a herniated disc or arthritis.
 Symptoms can mimic CTS but usually involve pain and tingling that extends into the shoulder or upper arm.

-- Tendonitis or Tenosynovitis:
+1. Tendonitis or Tenosynovitis:

-- Inflammation of the tendons in the wrist can cause pain and swelling, resembling CTS.
+• Inflammation of the tendons in the wrist can cause pain and swelling, resembling CTS.
 However, tendonitis often involves visible swelling and localised pain outside the carpal tunnel area.

 By accurately diagnosing the source of your discomfort, you can avoid unnecessary treatments and focus on strategies that work for your specific condition.

-Whether you’re an athlete, a busy professional, or someone who loves DIY projects, your hands deserve the best care.
-If you’ve been wondering whether a chiropractor in Sydney can help with wrist or hand issues, we’re here to provide answers and support.
+If you’re dealing with wrist or hand discomfort, it’s essential to seek professional guidance.
+At Tensegrity Sports Clinics, we take a holistic approach, addressing not only the symptoms but also the underlying causes of your condition.
+Whether you’re an athlete, a busy professional, or a weekend DIYer, your hands deserve the best possible care.
+If you’ve been wondering whether a chiropractor in Sydney can help with wrist or hand issues, we’re here to provide expert answers and tailored support.